 Different varieties of African cichlids have different dietary preferences in the wild, but most captive cichlids are omnivorous and can adapt to a diverse diet.

-Generally speaking, it’s best to feed them a variety of foods.
+Generally speaking, it’s best to feed them a variety of fish foods.
 Most enjoy cichlid pellets and wafers, as well as frozen tubifex worms and brine shrimp.
 Cichlids should be fed twice a day.

-Give them no more than they can consume in 2-3 minutes, or you’ll risk overfeeding them.
+Give them no more fish food than they can consume in 2-3 minutes, or you’ll risk overfeeding them.
 (Overfeeding can create more waste than your filter can handle, and you’ll have to change the water often or risk unhealthy and potentially deadly conditions in the tank).

 Before bringing your African cichlids home, you must have a suitable aquarium to place them in.